QuizMaster-world/.github/profile/README.md

   - Enables quick access to quizzes without the overhead of graphical components.

 ### MicroQuizMaster
-- [***MicroQuizMaster***](https://github.com/QuizMaster-world/MicroQuizMaster) is our very smallest project, only 7 KB big!
+- [***MicroQuizMaster***](https://github.com/QuizMaster-world/MicroQuizMaster) is our very smallest project, only 8 KB big!
 Similar to QuizMasterTerminal, this version contains no example quizzes and is the only MIT licenced repository.
 It targets users with the very weakest devices, **especially** Windows users.

 ### QuizMasterPaper

-- [***QuizMasterPaper***](https://github.com/QuizMaster-world/QuizMasterPaper) offers a printable version of quizzes that can be used in offline or classroom settings, given in either PDF or TXT.
-While this project doesn't offer an interactive quiz game, the quiz creator can utilize the JSON format found in our other repositories.
+- [***QuizMasterPaper***](https://github.com/QuizMaster-world/QuizMasterPaper) offers a printable version of quizzes that can be used in offline or classroom settings, given in either PDF or TXT form.
+While this project doesn't offer an interactive quiz game, the quiz creator can still utilize the JSON format found in our other repositories.

 - **Features**:
   - Perfect for school teachers.